Opinion

 7

-Ariana M. over 13 years ago
+Ariana M. almost 14 years ago

 She raised a question not only as to why there is no attention to humanitarian crisis given until it is too late, but also why should so much attention be given to the Israeli-Palestinian conflict while none is given to the hundreds of thousands of people being killed by the countries around the world.